intake/intake-esm/docs/source/how-to/build-a-catalog-from-timeseries-files.md

   name: python3
 ---

-# Build an Intake-esm Catalog from CESM Timeseries Files
+# Build an intake-esm catalog from CESM timeseries files

 In this example, we will cover how to build a data catalog from Community Earth System Model (CESM) output.
 One of the requirements for using intake-esm is having a catalog which is comprised of two pieces: